oslabs-beta/periqles/README.md

 ## Contributing

 If you would like to contribute to periqles, please [fork this repo](https://github.com/oslabs-beta/periqles).
-Commit your changes to a feature branch and open a pull request.
+Commit your changes to a well-named feature branch then open a pull request.
 We appreciate your contributions to this open-source project!

 ## License